videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 #### 1. Simple Adaptive Streaming

-In the context of simple adaptive streaming, the term refers to live streams where there is minimal interaction between hosts and viewers.
+Simple Adaptive Streaming refers to a type of live stream where there is minimal interaction between hosts and viewers.

-These types of livestreams are particularly useful when there is a large audience, and the viewers don't actively engage with the hosts.
+This type of livestream is particularly useful when there is a large audience, and the viewers don't actively engage with the hosts.
 In such a scenario, presenters participate in a VideoSDK meeting, while viewers primarily watch the livestream without direct interaction with the hosts.

 import ReactPlayer from 'react-player'